Accelerate Breakthrough Research with Intuitive Sample Preparation

 SUPPORT / ARTICLES

-What sets SAFE apart is its ability to separate volatile compounds from non-volatile interferences like lipids, triglycerides, and pigments under mild conditions—high vacuum and low temperatures (40-50°C)—thereby preventing the degradation of thermally labile odorants.
+What sets SAFE apart is its ability to separate volatile compounds from non-volatile interferences under mild conditions—high vacuum and low temperatures (40-50°C)—which helps prevent the degradation of thermally labile odorants.
 However, the SAFE process doesn't end with distillation.
 Nearly all research applications using SAFE rely on nitrogen evaporation as a critical final concentration step to prepare samples for instrumental analysis.

 Table of Contents: